BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 ### Browsing registration steps

-If you want to investigate quickly the different registration steps, you can click in the card `Display & Navigation`: Browse: `View Previous [P]` and `View Next [N]`.
-Note how the registrations indicators are switching from green to gray when they are ignored in the display.
+To quickly review the registration steps for a slice, use the controls in the `Display & Navigation` card:

+* `View Previous [P]`: Go back to the previous registration step
+* `View Next [N]`: Move to the next registration step

+The registration indicators will turn from green to gray as you step through and review the different stages.

 ## Development - adding a registration method of your own